AImissq/sitemap-bash/README.md

 So here's **@barkeep**'s script.
 I hope it's as useful to you as it has been for me.

+# Limitations

+This script works well for static web sites or any site where <a> tags define nagivation structure.
+HOWEVER, if you're using one of the router-based frameworks where navigation is controlled by changes to the hashvalue in the address bar of the browser, this script won't generate much of a site map for you.

+I'm using it with a [Pelican](https://docs.getpelican.com/en/stable/index.html) static web site and I'm very pleased with the results.
+My [Rivets](http://rivetsjs.com/)-based sites create nearly empty sitemaps.

 # Installation and Usage

 ## Installation